mitranim/codex/readme.md

 Look into ways to clean up the virtual tree traversal code.

-Look into splitting `State.WordsN()` and `State.Words()` traversal into different algorithms, because the latter is not defined to be random.
+Consider splitting `State.WordsN()` and `State.Words()` traversal into separate algorithms, because the latter is not defined to be random.

 Consider providing an option to enable reverse pairs for the `WordsN()` static function.
-Enabling it for any other function or method is too hazardous, the combinatorial explosion goes beyond any reasonable measure.
+Enabling it for `Words()` or `Traits` or `State` objects (where `Words()` could be called) is too hazardous, the combinatorial explosion goes beyond any reasonable measure.

 ### Performance

 Performance for `State.WordsN()` has decreased by a factor of two when adding vertical randomisation, again by a factor of two when adding horizontal randomisation, and by a quarter when `Traits.checkPart()` was fixed.
-For the samples used in benchmarks, it's gotten from 100-200 µs to 400-800 µs, even over 1 ms when enabling reverse pairs.
+For the samples used in the benchmarks, the execution time has grown from 100-200 µs to 400-800 µs, even over 1 ms when enabling reverse pairs.
 Must optimise.

 ### Algorithms